Relative Bias Between Field Estimations and TLS metrics

 argument.
 All relative biases related to diameters are

-plotted in the same chart (files named as RB.d.<plot design>.html
+plotted in the same chart (files named as RB.d.<plot design>.html), and

 the same applies to those related to heights (files named as